faisal-samin/30-days-of-ml/README.md

 - Tackle at least 3 Kaggle challenges
 - Go over 5 chapters of HOML
 - Go over 5 chapters of ISLR

+## Day 1 (14-09-21)

+Not a very successful start to the 30 days.
+Spent about an hour installing and configuring a new zsh shell (iTerm) to upgrade my terminal experience and feel like a pro.
+However that led to issues when trying to launch a jupyter notebook.
+Currently trying to install this with brew but that's taking forever and doesn't appear to be working...

+The plan was to go through the notebook for Chapter 2 of the excellent HOML (and the chapter itself is a super overview of the ML process from end to end) but the aforementioned distraction/bug cut into that.
+Better make up for this with some more study time tomorrow.

+Main takeaways today were the endless amount of configuration options for terminal shells, but also the advatanges of isolated environments for Python packages which I've got a (virtual) sticy note for.

+Hoping for progress tomorrow!